StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * EOQ - Economic Order Quantity Calculator (in development) - In corporate finance, economic order quantity (EOQ) is the order quantity that minimises the total holding costs and ordering costs.
 It is one of the oldest classical production scheduling models.
 * Web-Based Invoice Generator (in development) - complete invoice customisation, direct sending and without any monthly limits.
 Also, all your invoices are saved securely in one place.
 * Ground-Breaking Mobile Application for iOS, Android and Windows phones. (in development) - Smooth connection and secure stock counting options.

 = Coming to ATUM =

-**The spine of ATUM stock manager for WooCommerce is downloadable add-ons.
+**The spine of ATUM inventory manager for WooCommerce is downloadable add-ons.
 At the current development stage, our team has prepared blueprints for more than 60.
 We are building the plugin to suit everyone, and with the help of add-ons, we will make sure that your shop is not unnecessary overloaded by functionalities you don't need.
 The next big release comes in the form of Premium Subscription.
 Premium bundle includes six great add-ons capable of handling any B2C shop.
 We will release each of these add-ons individually as well.**

 = PREMIUM Subscription =

 **Advanced Stock Management**

-Our Premium users can take advantage of the ATUM Stock Manager including six powerful add-ons.
+Our Premium users can take advantage of the ATUM Inventory Manager including six powerful add-ons.

-* Dashboard Statistics
+* Dashboard Statistics - FREE EDITION RELEASED AND PART OF ATUM
-* Product Levels
+* Product Levels - RELEASED
-* Stock Logs
+* Inventory Logs - CLOSE TO COMPLETION
 * User Restrictions
 * Data Export
 * Stock Takes